mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 ###

 REGINA

 SUBSECTOR

 **Grant**

 **REGINA SUBSECTOR**
 The Regina Subsector lies at the Coreward end of the Spinward Marches Sector.
-To Coreard (“north” on the map lies the Vargr Extents, while to Spinward “left” on the map lies Jewell Subsector, which borders the Zhodani Con- sulate.
+To Coreard (“north” on the map lies the Vargr Extents, while to Spinward “left” on the map lies Jewell Subsector, which borders the Zhodani Con-sulate.

 The following Amber Zone is set in the Red Zone system of Grant, which lies on the Regina/Jewell subsector border.
 This system is also denoted on the Regina Subsector map.